xrander/Health-data/README.md

-# Health-data Analysis
+# Retrospective Health-data Analysis
-Retrospective exploratory data analysis of intensive care unit health-data downloaded from kaggle.com already processed by user @saurabhshahane.
+Retrospective exploratory data analysis of intensive care unit health-data downloaded from kaggle.com already preprocessed by user @saurabhshahane.

 **NB**: The [data](https://www.kaggle.com/datasets/saurabhshahane/in-hospital-mortality-prediction) used is part of a whole data from [**MIMIC III original database**](https://www.kaggle.com/datasets/drscarlat/mimic2-original-icu/download?datasetVersionNumber=1).
 Data usage is mainly for exploratory data, improving analytical skills using some analytics tools.
 Mainly PostgreSQL, Excel and Tableau
 ### Description of the Data
+The MIMIC-III database is publicly a available critical care database containing de-identified data on 46520 patients and 58976 admissions to the ICU of the Beth Israel Deaconess Medical Center, Boston, USA between 2001 and 2008
 #### Quick Overview
 A data of more than 50 variables and 1176 observations